 Where a person lacks testamentary capacity, the Court of Protection can order the execution of a statutory will on their behalf.

 The court's will-making jurisdiction is conferred by section 18 of the MCA 2005.

-12. Health and welfare LPAs
+11. Health and welfare LPA

-12.1 Scope
+11.1 Scope

-An attorney appointed in a registered health and welfare LPA has no authority to make a decision which the donor has capacity to make for himself or herself.
-This is not the case for a registered property and financial affairs power and you should ensure that your client understands the difference.
+An attorney appointed in a registered health and welfare LPA has no authority to make a decision which the donor has capacity to make for themself.

+This is not the case for a registered property and financial affairs LPA and you should ensure that your client understands the difference.

 Clients also need to know that, unless the donor adds restrictions or conditions, the attorney(s) of a health and welfare LPA will have authority to make almost all personal welfare and healthcare decisions.

 Important exceptions include:

-decisions relating to life-sustaining treatment, unless the LPA expressly authorises this; and cases where a valid and applicable advance decision made by the donor to refuse the proposed treatment takes precedence.
+- · decisions relating to life-sustaining treatment, unless the LPA expressly authorises this, and - cases where a valid and applicable advance decision made by the donor to refuse the proposed treatment takes precedence

-A health and welfare LPA is a powerful document because of the wide ranging decisions that can be made on behalf of the donor and therefore clients need to be in a position to make an informed decision about the scope of the power.
+A health and welfare LPA is a powerful document because of the wide-ranging decisions that can be made on behalf of the donor.

+Clients therefore need to be in a position to make an informed decision about the scope of the power.